 This airy, open pleasure then collapsed groundward in crushing, dense compression.
 My body buried deep, squeezed by earth, face down, rotting flesh grown through with roots of trees, mycelia, and threads of grass, pervious to water and underground life.
 While I knew I was dead, I felt buried alive and tried to breathe.
 Facing down, with a tremendous weight of earth pressing my body tight, I couldn’t make my lungs work and felt I was inhaling mud and water in claustrophobic terror.
 I felt compassion for the trees and plants and worms that were moving through me, but sadness for my body having to suffer this gradual undoing.
 It felt too slow, too wet, too alone.
 I really didn’t like it and wanted to take my body out.

-Visionary experiences I’ve been blessed (or cursed) with since early childhood are nothing like normal discursive fantasy.
-Images arise suddenly, usually uninvited, with great intensity and emphatic sense of being.
+(Visionary experiences I’ve been blessed, or cursed, with since early childhood are nothing like normal discursive fantasy.
+Images arise suddenly, usually uninvited, with great intensity and an emphatic sense of being.
 Akin to hallucination but not, visions bring life and unknown knowledge to what is happening or about to happen, as if from some other world or dimension.
+Linear time is obviated so they can often be or contain pre-cognitions.
 Once present, their transformations can be affected but not controlled by inner or outer suggestion, desire, or wanting to know.
 When asked, consciousness usually moves, but in unpredictable ways that are rarely conjunctive.
 Resistance to fear, horror, pleasure, or even to resistance itself, often locks the mind in self-amplifying oscillations or narrowing repetitions as if in hellish halls of mirrors, killing vision.
-But a non-narcissistic request (in some traditions called prayer) moves and opens consciousness.
+But a non-narcissistic request - in some traditions called prayer - moves and opens consciousness.
 The truly imaginal reveals its form and internal logic but refuses egoic agendas and reductive control.
-When making paintings, my consciousness opens itself to such visitations!
+When making paintings and drawings, my consciousness opens itself to such visitations.)

 From this pit I flashed up to high and light-filled space under the arching right transept of a tall and spacious cathedral.
 It seemed English Gothic, like Westminster Abbey.
 I looked down at my body laid out on a wheeled stone slab for its funeral.
 Dressed as a Hierophant in a brilliant cadmium red robe, covered with intricate gold embroidery of plants and vines and flowers, and wearing a tall bishop’s hat of a darker more earthy red, the center of my forehead looked up to the exact crossing of the transepts and nave.
 My body lay about thirty degrees off perfect alignment with the nave, the slab’s foot angled north.
 With arms out-stretched, almost forming a cross, but lowered thirty degrees like wings about to take flight.